New ETCS-compliant high-fidelity cab mock-up unveiled by Thales

 The positive response from end-users enables Thales to take a big step forward towards closing out the final design phase and proceeding towards commencing the fitting of the system to Porterbrook’s Class 43 power-cars, which are operated by a number of Britain’s TOCs, as well as Network Rail.
 Installation of the systems is due to be completed and ready for integration testing during summer 2021.

 ETCS is the signalling and train control component of the European Rail Traffic Management System (ERTMS), which is being adopted throughout Europe and beyond.
 Thales’ ETCS-compliant system makes use of standard trackside equipment and wireless controlling equipment in the train to receive line-side information, removing the reliance on the driver to watch track-side signals.

 The ETCS technology lets TOCs operate more trains on the same line safely.
 The implementation will aim to increase railways operators’ operational performance through enhanced capacity and speed and improved track utilisation.

 In Germany, Thales has developed the on-board systems combining established ETCS technology with additional technological features, including enhanced automation, cyber-security and engineering assurance.
 In the UK, Thales is responsible for integrating the equipment into the Class 43 rolling stock with project partners Ricardo Rail, with installation by Thales’ project partner, Yellow Rail.

-Digitalisation, European Rail Traffic Management System (ERTMS), European Train Control System (ETCS), Operational Performance, Signalling & Telecommunications, Technology & Software, The Supply Chain, The Workforce
+Digitalisation, European Rail Traffic Management System (ERTMS), European Train Control System (ETCS), Operational Performance, Signalling, Control & Communications, Technology & Software, The Supply Chain, The Workforce